jhawkey/IS_mapper/README.md

 compiled_table.py -h
 ```

+## Method

+ISMapper finds locations of an IS query in short read data using a series of mapping steps.

+First, all reads for an isolate are mapped to the IS query using BWA.
+The reads we are interested in are the ones whose pairs have mapped, but are unmapped themselves (so therefore must be flanking the IS query).
+These reads are selected using SamTools.

+These unmapped pairs are selected and placed into two groups - left end (flanking the left end of the IS query) and right end (flanking the right end of the IS query).
+Each of these groups are indpendently mapped (with BWA) to either a) the reference genome, which may or may not have a particular IS query location present or b) an assembly of the isolate in question.
+From this mapping, Bedtools is used to find the depth at each position in the reference genome.
+We are looking for large peaks of left end and right end reads that indicate a possibly IS query location.
+Positions where the depth falls below 6 are eliminated from further analysis, as these may be incorrect alignments.
+(This threshold can be changed using the --cutoff flag, see 'Advanced options for ismap'.)

+Overlapping or close regions are merged using the Bedtools merge function to prevent multiple hits representing the same region in the final output file.
+(These defaults can be changed, see 'Advanced options for ismap'.)

+Once peaks have been selected, Bedtools is used to find regions which intersect (indicating a new position that is not present in the reference) and which regions are closest (indicating a position that is probably known in the reference).

+These positions are then further analysed and tabulated into the _table.txt file if they are considered to be accurate.
+Any hits which do not make it into the _table.txt file are moved to _removedHits.txt, showing their position and which bed file they come from (intersect or closest) so they can be investigated further if required.

 ## Usage

 There are two possible options for running ISMapper, depending on what reference genome you would like to compare to.
 The typing option looks for your IS query locations in your short read data, and compares these locations to a reference genome (which may or may not have that particular location in it).